 In order to make an apples-to-apples comparison between different types of loans, it’s best if you look at their annual percentage rates, or APRs, instead of their stated interest charges.
 APR measure how much a loan will cost (including fees and interest) over the course of a full year.

 A typical two-week payday loan comes with an interest rate of $15 per $100 borrowed.
 So if you were to borrow $300 with a loan, you would be paying back $345 on the loan’s due date, which would be set for 14 days in the future.

-A 15 percent interest rate doesn’t sound too bad, right?
+A 15% interest rate doesn’t sound too bad, right?

-But remember, that loan is charging you rate of 15 percent over only a two-week period!
-If you were to roll over or reborrow that loan—something that it all too common—you would end up paying an additional 15 percent for those next two weeks.
+But remember, that loan is charging you rate of 15% over only a two-week period!
+If you were to roll over or reborrow that loan—something that is all too common—you would end up paying an additional 15% for those next two weeks.

-Let’s look at that payday loan’s APR. a 15 percent rate charged over 14 days comes out to an APR of … 391 percent!
+Let’s look at that payday loan’s APR. a 15% rate charged over 14 days comes out to an APR of … 391%!
 This gives you a better idea of how much costlier this loan is than a standard personal loan.

 As we said, bad credit loans are always going to more expensive than the kinds of loans offered to people with good or fair credit.
 But that still means you should be shopping around to find the least expensive loan available.

 Can you afford your payments?